xsquawkbox/AFV-Native/README.md

 AFV-Native has the following goals:

-* Licensing must remain compatible with XSquawkBox (which is effectively propritary and requires static linking for distribution/support reasons, so GPL-like licenses are not acceptable).
+* Licensing must remain compatible with XSquawkBox (which is effectively proprietary and requires static linking for distribution/support reasons, so GPL-like licenses are not acceptable).
 The BSD 3-Clause has been chosen for AFV-Native itself.